 1. Refugio Frey

 Once you reach the Refugio take a breather by the lake, help yourself to some tea, or reward yourself with a beer.
-Then start the 3 hour clamber back down the mountain.
+Then start the 3-hour clamber back down the mountain.
 One word of warning, allow yourself plenty of time.
 The hike will take at least 7 hours and it can get dark pretty early in Bariloche.
 We ended up running the last hour in order to make the last bus, and my legs were not happy with me the next day.
 I will say it was worth it though, for one of the best hikes in Bariloche.

 COST: Free to walk.
 There is also the option of taking the ski lift which costs $20 USD.

 2. Cerro Lao Lao

 Cerro Lao Lao has to be one of my favourite Bariloche day hikes and amongst the best hiking in Bariloche.
 It’s not super hard and the views at the end make it all reward and no risk.
 The trail starts off flat and takes you through dense forest.
 Then after about 40 minutes, you start a gentle incline that zig zags its way to the top for a further 25 – 30 minutes.
 Once you reach the top you’ll find an amazing lunch location – rocky outcrops and some of the most incredible views I’ve seen in Patagonia of the Nahuel Haupi Lake.
 On the way back take a left turn and head to Villa Tacul and relax at the beautiful beach for a few hours before heading back to town.

 DIFFICULTY: Easy to medium